yungchou/contoso.insurance/Hands-on lab/HOL unguided - Building a resilient IaaS architecture.md

 #### Exit criteria

--   Each DC should have an additional SSD based 1023 GB managed disk attached and formatted.
+-   Each DC should have an additional SSD based 1023 GB managed disk attached and formatted

--   The Virtual Networks in each region should reference the local DCs in each region.
+-   The Virtual Networks in each region should reference the local DCs in each region

--   The Set-DnsServerPrimary zone cmdlet should be executed on ADVM.
+-   The Set-DnsServerPrimary zone cmdlet should be executed on ADVM

 ### Task 5: Promote DCs as additional domain controllers

 #### Tasks to complete

--   Promote the four DCs to join the Contoso.com Active Directory domain.
+-   Promote the four DCs to join the Contoso.com Active Directory domain

 #### Exit criteria

--   All the DCs should be Domain Controllers.
+-   All the DCs should be Domain Controllers

 ### Summary